Hector Hammond: Brightest Day

 In the Brightest Day event, Hammond escapes from Belle Reve with help from Krona and pursues the entity trapped inside Larfleeze's lantern.
 Hammond attacks Larfleeze and Hal Jordan and swallows Larfleeze's battery, which enables the orange entity Ophidian to possess him.
 Ophidian attempts to kill Larfleeze, who is saved by Hal Jordan.
-Hammond regains control of his body, subdues Ophidian's consciousness, and leaves to search for Carol Ferris.
-Ophidian later separates from Hammond and works with Krona and the other emotional entities to attack Oa.
+Hammond regains control of his body, subdues Ophidian, and leaves to search for Carol Ferris.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Hector Hammond first appears in Superman #18, seen comatose as a prisoner in S.T.A.R.
 Labs, where he suddenly recovers the ability to dream.
-When Orion arrives in the lab looking for Superman, he detects Hammond to be brain dead and leaves.

-Hammond is seen in an uneasy alliance with H.I.V.E.
-He later appears in the Superman: Psi War story arc, where the H.I.V.E.
-Queen plans to use Hammond to mentally enslave humanity in preparation for Brainiac's return.
+Hammond later appears in the "Psi War" story arc, where his body is stolen from S.T.A.R.
+Labs by H.I.V.E. agents.
+The H.I.V.E.
+Queen intends to use Hammond's mental powers to mentally enslave the world in preparation for Brainiac's return.
 However, Hammond is electrocuted by his life support system, awakening him from his medically induced coma.

+Hammond connects with the minds of every citizen in Metropolis, causing them to act strange and attract Superman's attention.
+He breaks into H.I.V.E.'s headquarters located beneath Metropolis and confronts the H.I.V.E.
+Queen.
+Once she makes it clear that it is not an alliance she is seeking and that she merely sees him as a means to an end, he overpowers her and takes over H.I.V.E.

 In Forever Evil, Hector Hammond is among the villains recruited by the Crime Syndicate of America to join the Secret Society of Super Villains.